Personal and Social Development

 ASDAN Qualification Assessment Planning

-Three video based lessons covering what assessment plans are, how to complete them and how to manage them across your cohorts.
+Three free training videos explain what assessment plans are, how to complete them and how to manage assessment planning across learner cohorts.

 Costs